Methods of Taking Fish

 - Whole pickerel or panfish (e.g., bluegill, redear sunfish, redbreast sunfish, spotted sunfish, flier, warmouth) or parts thereof may be used as bait for sportfishing by the angler who caught them.
 Whole pickerel or bream or parts thereof may not be used as bait for trotlines or bush hooks or any method other than by rod and reel or pole and line.

 - Panfish less than 4 inches in total length raised by a licensed aquaculture facility may be purchased and used for bait.

 Live specimens of Conditional (68-5.002(1), F.A.C.) and Prohibited (68-5.003(1), F.A.C.) nonnative species may not be possessed.
 Northern black bass (Micropterus salmoides salmoides) are on the conditional nonnative species list.
 Stocking northern black bass is prohibited.
 Pure Florida bass (Micropterus salmoides floridanus) may only be purchased from permitted hatcheries with pure Florida bass stocks authenticated by the FWC.
-(See MyFWC.com/Fishing, select “Freshwater Fishing,” then select “Pond Management” and “Commercial Sources of Fish.”
-For details see Chapter 68-5, F.A.C. at www.FLrules.org.)
+For more information, contact the nearest regional office (Introduction).
+See Chapter 68-5, F.A.C. at www.FLrules.org for details.